offloadmemory/training-content/README.md

 5. Naming Convention in Javascript.
 6. Making use of AJAX calls.
 7. What is Callback function?
-   >>> Event loop
-8. http status code.
+8. HTTP status codes.
+404

-## Tasks

-1. Create a gallery.json
-2. How to do dynamic table.
-3. How to create list of employees

 ## Tools

 1. Visual Studio Code - Code Editor
 2. Spring Tool Suite - Java IDE
 3. Postman - REST Client

+## RESTFul Services

+1. What are verbs?
+2. What is query params?
+3. What is path params?
+4. What is payload or body payload?
+5. What is URL / resource URL / webservice URL?

+## Tasks:-

+1. Create a gallery.json
+2. How to do dynamic table.
+3. How to create list of employees